flowroute/flowroute-numbers-ruby/README.md

 #### `search limit: (nil, npa, nxx, page, ratecenter, state, tn)`<a name=searchno></a>

 The search method is the most robust option for searching through Flowroute's purchasable phone number inventory.
-It allows you to search by NPA, NXX, Ratecenter, State, and TN.
+It allows you to search by NPA, NXX, Ratecenter, State, and/or TN.

 #####Usage